-Over the past few decades in America, the complicated divides of ideology, geography, party, class, religion, and race created deep tribal divisions, each tribe fighting to advance its own mythology and political interests.
+Over the past few decades, the complicated divides of geography, class, religion, and race created deep fractures in the United States, each side fighting to advance its own mythology and political interests.
 We lack a central story, a common ground we can celebrate and enrich with deeper meaning.
 Unable to agree on first principles, we cannot agree on what it means to be American.
-As we disregard or dismantle symbols and pastimes that previously united us, can we replace them with stories and rites to unite our tribes and maintain meaning in our American experiment?
+As we dismantle or disregard symbols and themes that previously united us, can we replace them with stories and rites that unite our tribes and maintain meaning in our American identity?

 “America is a story with a country, even more than it is a country with a story.
 Can we come together around a defining narrative, or make our multiple narratives cohere?
 This thoughtful, diverse, and often impassioned collection — featuring a distinguished cast of theorists, historians, and politicians — offers something much better than pat answers: scholarly insight, personal wisdom, and an embodiment of America’s questing spirit.”

 “At a time of increasing political, racial, and regional tribalism, with Americans finding it difficult to relate to one another, Our American Story admirably seeks a common story.”